-OVERVIEW

-ECONOMY

-COMMUNITY

-PEOPLE

-ENVIRONMENT

-GOVERNANCE & IL
+OVERVIEW ECONOMY COMMUNITY PEOPLE ENVIRONMENT GOVERNANCE&RIS DISCLOS

-" Section overview / Aldar's people / Growing with Aldar / Diversity and inclusion / Worker welfare / Safe, healthy workplaces Initial and inclusion / Worker welfare / Safe, healthy workplaces
+" Section overview / Aldar's people / Growing with Aldar / Diversity and inclusion / Worker welfare / Safe, healthy workplaces

 Managing incidents in our assets

 Speak Up is our 24/7/365 call out service to deal with incident investigations.
 It offers those working within our assets and Adjacent Business a direct line (phone or email) to the Head of Audit for the relevant subsidiary.
 It is clearly advertised via posters on bulletin boards and a box is also placed in each staff camp to report concerns anonymously.
 Results from all Speak Up audits are collated on a central OSH system, which is monitored daily.